KarAshutosh/karashutosh.github.io/blogs/blog4.md

 6. In the subsequently appearing form, provide `25436` as *Your ZIP/postal code when you were a teenager?*
 7. Type and *New Password* and matching *Repeat New Password* followed by hitting *Change* to **not solve** this challenge.
 8. Bjoern added some obscurity to his security answer by using an uncommon variant of the pre-unification format of [postal codes in Germany](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_postal_codes_in_germany).
-9. Visit [http://www.alte-postleitzahlen.de/uetersen](http://www.alte-postleitzahlen.de/uetersen) to learn that Uetersen’s old ZIP code was `W-2082`.
+9. Visit [http://www.alte-postleitzahlen.de/uetersen](http://www.alte-postleitzahlen.de/uetersen) to learn that Uetersen's old ZIP code was `W-2082`.
 This would not work as an answer either.
 Bjoern used the written out variation: `West-2082`.
 10. Change the answer to *Your ZIP/postal code when you were a teenager?* into `West-2082` and click *Change* again to finally solve this challenge.

 ### **Postal codes in Germany**

 *Postal codes in Germany, Postleitzahl (plural Postleitzahlen, abbreviated to PLZ; literally "postal routing number"), since 1 July 1993 consist of five digits.
 The first two digits indicate the wider area, the last three digits the postal district.Before reunification, both the Federal Republic of Germany (FRG) and the German Democratic Republic (GDR) used four-digit codes.
 Under a transitional arrangement following reunification, between 1989 and 1993 postal codes in the west were prefixed with 'W', e.g.: W-1000 [Berlin] 30 (postal districts in western cities were separate from the postal code) and those in the east with 'O' (for Ost), e.g.: O-1xxx Berlin.[[4](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_footnotedef_4)]*

-### **Reset Morty’s password via the Forgot Password mechanism**
+### **Reset Morty's password via the Forgot Password mechanism**

 1. Trying to find out who "Morty" might be should *eventually* lead you to *Morty Smith* as the most likely user identity